-Thermal, power and performance data were collected for various inlet water temperatures (within the W4 envelope of ASHRAE recommendation for liquid cooling, ranging from 2 to 45) to the rack.
+Thermal, power, and performance data were collected for various inlet water temperatures (within the W4 envelope of ASHRAE recommendation for liquid cooling, ranging from 2 to 45°C) to the rack.
 The rack was loaded computationally with various CPU stress levels using Stress Linux script.

-The most prominent metric that is used to assess the compute efficiency of the server is .
-This metric, the most ranked of energy efficient HPC in the Green500 list, is also called the metric, which is the ratio between the server floating point operation per second and the power consumption.
-The higher efficiency of the servers comes with the higher the system can deliver.
+The most prominent metric that is used to assess the computing efficiency of the server is FLOPS/W. This metric, the most ranked of energy efficient HPC in the Green500 list, is also called the Performance/W metric, which is the ratio between the server floating point operation per second and the power consumption.
+The higher efficiency of the servers comes with the higher FLOPS/W the system can deliver.
 The performance of the CPUs was measured using the SPECpower_ssj2008.

 The CPU’s temperature is strongly linked to the inlet coolant temperature to the rack.
 This influence is strongly affected by the computational load level.
 Some servers encountered shutdown at the high workload level when the inlet coolant temperature to the rack was high.

 Depending on the IT load level, the computational efficiency of the servers was found to be adversely affected by increasing coolant inlet temperature.
-For example, at 75% utilization load, increasing the water inlet temperature from 22 to 44 resulted in a 4% reduction in the FLOPS/W of the rack.
-While at 100% utilisation, the FLOPS/W reduced by 3% when the rack inlet temperature was increased from 24 to 42.
+For example, at 75% utilization load, increasing the water inlet temperature from 22°C to 44°C resulted in a 4% reduction in the FLOPS/W of the rack.
+While at 100% utilization, the FLOPS/W reduced by 3% when the rack inlet temperature was increased from 24°C to 42°C.

 Figure 2 Computation efficiency (Work Load Power Effectiveness (WPE) in FLOPS/W) and rack power consumption as a function of the rack inlet temperature at 100% load.